ifandelse/writing/techpro/when to go native mobile web or cross platform tool/WhenToGoNativeMobileWebOrHybridMobile.md

 > "Great - but I write line of business applications for my company in Europe.
 I'm not writing payment, radio or apps like [Farmerline](http://farmerline.org/).
 How is this relevant?"

 If you don't want to be caught by surprise, or unprepared, it's relevant.
+If you - like many developers in the world - desire to further your career and be a part of compelling projects, it's relevant.
 The largest players in the development world (and myriads of smaller ones) are heavily investing in mobile innovation, with a particular common theme of open web standards throughout many of the advancements.
 Mozilla is working on the exciting FirefoxOS (an OS that will be capable of impressive features on even lower-quality phones).
 Microsoft debuted the ability to write Windows 8 desktop & tablet applications in HTML, JavaScript & CSS.
 Adobe purchased Nitobi - the company that created Cordova/PhoneGap (more on this in minute, don't worry) – and are actively developing it.
 I probably don't need to mention Apple and Google!

 The mobile tsunami is already underway - the question is, what will you do when it reaches you?
 What are your options, when the time comes that your next project is a mobile application?
 What does this mean for your team?
 Will you need to hire new talent?
 Which mobile platforms should you focus on supporting?